-According to Dato' Sallehuddin, Dato' Bahaman's father, who was called Dato' Imam Noli, originated from Kampung Kampar Kanan, Mangkinang, Minangkabau.
+According to Dato' Sallehuddin, Dato' Bahaman's father, who was called Dato' Imam Noh, originated from Kampung Kampar Kanan, Mangkinang, Minangkabau.
 He migrated from Sumatra to Pahang during his youth, travelling overland from Pedas, in Negri Sembilan, via Kuala Pilah and by river to Semantan.
 He and his followers then cleared the jungle and founded a settlement at a place

-5 The original version of Hikayat Pahang is in Jawi.
+The original version of Hikayat Pahang is in Jawi.
 The author is unknown.
 In the National Archives, a Rumi version is available in typescript.

-6 See Eunice Thio, "The Extension or British Control to Pahang" JMBRAS, Vol. 30, Pt.
+See Eunice Thio, "The Extension of British Control to Pahang" JMBRAS, Vol. 30, Pt.
 1, 1957 and British Policy in the Malay Peninsula 1880-1910, Kuala Lumpur, 1968.
-Vol. I.
+Vol. 1.

-7 See Appendix IV.
+See Appendix IV.

-8 In fact, an M.A. dissertation on the subject was successfully completed in the Dept. of History, University of Malaya, in 1971 by a student from Universitas Gadia Mada - Jang Aisjah Mutalib.
+In fact, an M.A. dissertation on the subject was successfully completed in the Dept. of History, University of Malaya, in 1971 by a student from Universitas Gadja Mada - Jang Aisjah Mutalib.

-9 v. p.
+v. p.
 139.